location_on Melbourne

 Overview

 Michael has travelled widely in China over the last 15 years, developing a substantial client base there acting for clients in property developments and business matters.
-He is currently the honorary secretary for the Chinese Museum in Melbourne's Chinatown and is acting for the Shaolin Temple in relation to construction of a new temple in Australia.
+He is currently acting on behalf of the Shaolin Temple in relaton to the construction of a new temple in Australia.

 Michael runs client seminars on topical property development issues in Australia and China.
 He runs these seminars for Leo Cussen Centre for Law, and for estate agents as well as clients.
 Seminars in China generally focus on investing in Australia and on the topic of choosing the right structure for investing in Australia.
-He is a member of the Law Institute of Victoria an the Chinese Museum.
+He is a member of the Law Institute of Victoria.